How to prepare for your online therapy sessions with me

 You can download FREE versions of Skype and Zoom.
 You just need to create an account.

-We can have a session using your phone if you don’t have access to a laptop/computer.
+We can have a session using your smartphone if you don’t have access to a laptop/computer.
 But the bigger the screen, the better you will be able to see me.

-If you’re using a phone, make sure you have books/shelves/window ledge or something you can lean it up against so you can have your hands free.
+If you’re using a smartphone, make sure you have books/shelves/window ledge or something you can lean it up against so you can have your hands free.

-Tell me your Skype ID or the email you have used to sign up to Zoom
+4. Tell me your Skype ID or the email you want me to send the Zoom invite to

 My Skype ID is: sarah.tuckett.ipod (don’t ask…..
 I set it up 10 years ago in a technophobic moment).
 I will send you a ‘Skype friend request’ prior to our meeting so that we are connected.